pravatbhusal/university-notes/CS 314/Lectures/src/chapter18/HashTable.md

   - If not, then go to the very beginning of the Array and search for the sent key

 ### Closed Addressing (Easier, and Conventionally Better)
-Each element of the HashTable is another data structure
+Each element of the HashTable is another data structure (called a bucket).
 - Such as a LinkedList (recommended), balanced BST, etc.
 - This takes more space, but it's easier to implement